Electric and thermoelectric response for Weyl and multi-Weyl semimetals in planar Hall configurations including the effects of strain: Planar Hall set-up: Magnetoelectric transport

 To perform the integrals, we change variables as:

 Using the expansion of $D_{\chi}$ [cf. Eq.~\eqref{eqdchi2}] in the low magnetic field limit, we obtain

 For the $\epsilon$-integration, we employ the Sommerfeld expansion

 which is applicable under the condition $\beta \mu \gg 1$.
 Hence, we choose appropriate values of $\beta$ and $\mu$ such that we are using this approximation in the correct regime.
-Keeping terms upto quadratic order in $ |\mathbf B^{\rm tot}|$, the final expressions are given by
+Keeping terms upto quadratic order in the components of $ \mathbf B^{\rm tot} $, the final expressions are given by

 Adding all the three parts, we have